0cjs/sedoc/x11/resolution.md

 `xrandr` displays the modelines returned from the display, but some displays, and especially display adapters/converters, don't return all usable modelines.
-New ones can be added to a display by using `--newmode NAME ...` to create a named mode (adds to `VIRTUAL1` output until added to another output?) and `--addmode OUTPUT NAME` to add that mode to a given output.
+New ones can be added to a display by using `--newmode NAME ...` to create a named mode (it's initially added to the last output, e.g. `VIRTUAL1` or `DP-3`) and `--addmode OUTPUT NAME` to add that mode to a given output (which moves it from the last output).

 For missing mode lines that are in the EDID, one possibility is that X11 detects [passive Type 1 DP→HDMI converters][dphdmi] and is dropping EDID entries with a clock higher than 165 MHz.
-If that's the case, it appears that they can be added manually though based on information from `edid-decode`.
+If that's the case, it appears that they can sometimes be added manually though based on information from `edid-decode`.
+(But not always; despite being fully within the ranges, adding the mode from QNIX monitor edid produces `xrandr: Configure crtc 1 failed` when you try to use it.)

 ### Device Specs